Lesson Idea: The Digital Saturation Paper

 Again, the nice part about using Google Docs is that I can monitor progress in class and outside of class.
 In the mornings I can go through each group’s Doc and make notes about anything in the outlines, and later the essay, that needs to be discussed with the group that day before they begin.

 As two people continue typing the essay, using the group’s final outline as a guide, the other group members begin planning the audio for the podcast and the scene requirements for the movie.
-Because I do not have a 1:1 classroom, I could not use computer-based audio programs like Audacity.
-My students were given the option to use VoiceThread or iMovie and create a photo-essay to accompany their audio (they can do this on their phones or the class iPods).
+There are several audio apps out there that students can utilize to create the podcast.

 Before the video is created or the audio has been recorded, students come back to the essay and, as a group, read and edit the story.
-Once the group is satisfied with the work, they create the podcast and movie and then embed all three elements (story, audio, video) on a class wiki site (I use PBworks).
+Once the group is satisfied with the work, they create the podcast and movie and then embed all three elements (story, audio, video) on a project Google site I've created and shared with them (so that I am the owner).

-The other groups and classes then spend a day or two reading and responding to the essay in the comments boxes on the wiki.
+The other groups and classes then spend a day or two reading and responding to peer groups' essays using the comments feature in the Google Docs (original groups share with comment access).
 Groups will then have one last opportunity to revise and edit their stories before releasing the Google Doc for grading.
 At this point, they will also use the last page of their Google Doc for each group member to reflect on the overall assignment and justify the assignment’s credibility to me.

 Mini-lessons throughout included: story plot review, dialogue, internal dialogue